Breast: Glandular structure

 The breast is an apocrine gland that produces the milk used to feed an infant.
 The nipple of the breast is surrounded by the areola (nipple-areola complex).
 The areola has many sebaceous glands, and the skin color varies from pink to dark brown.
 The basic units of the breast are the terminal duct lobular units (TDLUs), which produce the fatty breast milk.
 They give the breast its offspring-feeding functions as a mammary gland.
 They are distributed throughout the body of the breast.
 Approximately two-thirds of the lactiferous tissue is within 30 mm of the base of the nipple.
 The terminal lactiferous ducts drain the milk from TDLUs into 4–18 lactiferous ducts, which drain to the nipple.
 The milk-glands-to-fat ratio is 2:1 in a lactating woman, and 1:1 in a non-lactating woman.
 In addition to the milk glands, the breast is also composed of connective tissues (collagen, elastin), white fat, and the suspensory Cooper's ligaments.
 Sensation in the breast is provided by the peripheral nervous system innervation by means of the front (anterior) and side (lateral) cutaneous branches of the fourth-, fifth-, and sixth intercostal nerves.
 The T-4 nerve (Thoracic spinal nerve 4), which innervates the dermatomic area, supplies sensation to the nipple-areola complex.

 Lymphatic drainage

-Approximately 75% of the lymph from the breast travels to the axillary lymph nodes on the same side of the body, whilst 25% of the lymph travels to the parasternal nodes (beside the sternum bone).
+Approximately 75% of the lymph from the breast travels to the axillary lymph nodes on the same side of the body, while 25% of the lymph travels to the parasternal nodes (beside the sternum bone).
 A small amount of remaining lymph travels to the other breast and to the abdominal lymph nodes.
 The subareolar region has a lymphatic plexus known as the "subareolar plexus of Sappey".
 The axillary lymph nodes include the pectoral (chest), subscapular (under the scapula), and humeral (humerus-bone area) lymph-node groups, which drain to the central axillary lymph nodes and to the apical axillary lymph nodes.
-The lymphatic drainage of the breasts is especially relevant to oncology because breast cancer is common to the mammary gland, and cancer cells can metastasize (break away) from a tumour and be dispersed to other parts of the body by means of the lymphatic system.
+The lymphatic drainage of the breasts is especially relevant to oncology because breast cancer is common to the mammary gland, and cancer cells can metastasize (break away) from a tumor and be dispersed to other parts of the body by means of the lymphatic system.